 The faculty and planners of these activities have no relevant relationships to disclose unless denoted at the link below.
 All relevant relationships were mitigated prior to the start of this activity.

 The Society of Hospital Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Society of Hospital Medicine designates this live activity for a maximum of 102.5 AMA PRA Category 1 CreditTM.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Society of Hospital Medicine designates this enduring internet activity for a maximum of 89 AMA PRA Category 1 CreditTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn a maximum of 44.5 MOC points in the American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

 - 44.50 ABIM MOC Self Evaluation PointsSuccessful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 44.50 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.